NAG-DevOps/streamalert-ws/doc/team2/pm1/README.md

 * Copy src/client/xml from the zip and paste it in the Eclipse project under src
 * Delete the xml.WebContent package
 * Copy src/utilities from the zip and paste it in the Eclipse project under src
-* Copy src/client/xml/WebContent from the zip and paste it in the Eclipse project under src.
+* Copy src/client/xml/WebContent from the zip and paste it in the root of the Eclipse project.
 Overwrite the existing files
 * If you did not name your service project PM1_Service in the previous section, in Eclipse, open **src/xml/utils/XMLParserServiceLocator.java** and change the value assigned to **XMLParser_address** to have the name of your project in the path
+* If your Tomcat server is using a port other than 9999, open **src/xml/utils/XMLParserServiceLocator.java** and change the value assigned to **XMLParser_address** to have the port of your Tomcat server in the path

 ### Running The Web Client In Eclipse ###